MyPortugalHoliday.com

 Gruta Forno de Orca

-This natural limestone cave is situated at the northern base of the Sítio headland, looking out toward the big wave surf break of Praia do Norte.
-Its name, which translates as "Whale Oven Cave," originates from its rounded, oven-like shape and historical reports of whale bones found within its chamber.
-The cave is part of a Jurassic limestone formation and features a large, circular opening in its roof.
-Historically, fishermen used the cave as a barometer for sea conditions, watching the way water moved through its entrance
+The Gruta Forno de Orca is a natural limestone cave at the northern base of the Sítio headland, looking out towards the big-wave surf break at Praia do Norte.
+Its name translates as "Whale Oven Cave," a reference to both its rounded, oven-like shape and the historical reports of whale bones found within the chamber.
+The cave forms part of a Jurassic limestone formation and features a large, circular opening in its roof.
+Local fishermen once used it as a barometer for sea conditions, watching the way water moved through the entrance to judge whether it was safe to head out.

 Gruta Forno de Orca